svivian/sv-tabs-js/README.md

 	- `.sv-tabs-panel-list` - the container for the panel elements
 	- `.sv-tabs-panel` - the panel elements, which contain the content for each tab, and must have an ID that matches the tab's `href`

 2. Style the tabs and panels as desired.
-Some basic CSS can be found in `demo/sv-tabs.css`, which includes custom properties (variables) that can be modified to suit.
+Some basic CSS can be found in `src/sv-tabs.css`, which includes custom properties (variables) that can be modified to suit.
+(The Sass file is now deprecated and will be removed in a future version.)

 	```html
 	<link rel="stylesheet" href="/path/to/sv-tabs.css">